SepulchralVerdigris/path2victory/Base Game.md

 Use the same line as for cover.
 Make a concealment check for:

 * Each piece of concealing terrain that the line passes through.

-* The figure, if it is hidden or otherwise concealed by a spell or effect.
+* The creature, if it is hidden or otherwise concealed by a spell or effect.

 Make the checks in order from closest to the attacker to farthest to the attacker.

 A concealment check involves rolling 1d6.
-The first time the attacker rolls a 1, the attack misses.
+If any concealment check results in a 1, the attack misses.

-If no 1s are rolled, the original target remains the target.

-**Larger creatures:** In the case of creatures that occupy multiple squares, the player who controls the attacking figure chooses which square to draw from of those the attacking figure occupies.
+**Larger creatures:** In the case of creatures that occupy multiple squares, the player who controls the attacking creature chooses which square to draw from of those the attacking creature occupies.

 ### Height

 Creatures are as high as they are wide (for example, a Large creature occupies 8 1-inch cubes: it is 2” wide by 2” long by 2” tall).
 Where elevation is an issue for determining line of sight, cover or concealment, draw the lines from points in these cubes rather than from ground level.
-This can mean figures of smaller sizes now grant cover or figures of larger sizes no longer grant cover depending on how the elevation changes their heights.
+This can mean creatures of smaller sizes now grant cover or creatures of larger sizes no longer grant cover depending on how the elevation changes their heights.

 ### Adjacency